mogita/todo-backend-express-knex/docs/technical-design.md

 - **As a team member**, I want to upload images for my profile avatar so I can personalize my account
 - **As an organization administrator**, I want to upload an image for my organization's avatar to establish brand identity

+#### Search
+- **As a user**, I want to search across all content so I can quickly find relevant information
+- **As a user**, I want to filter search results by content type (tasks, projects, comments) to narrow down results
+- **As a user**, I want to see highlighted matches in search results to understand context
+- **As a user**, I want to sort search results by relevance or date to find the most important information
+- **As a user**, I want to save frequent searches for quick access to important queries

 ### 2.3 Future User Stories

 #### Reporting & Analytics